-VII.
+IX.
 Self-Settled Special Needs Trust (or Medicaid "Pay-Back Trusts")

-Prior to 1993, whenever a person receiving public benefits based upon the person's disability (having also qualified due to limited income and/or assets), found themselves a recipient of an inheritance, a personal injury award, or recipient of a trust requiring compulsory distribution of income and/or principal, they would often find themselves shocked to experience the loss of public benefits until the inheritance or assets were consumed or the trust spent down adequately to requalify them for public benefits.
+Prior to 1993, whenever a person receiving public benefits based upon the person's disability (having also qualified due to limited income and/or assets), found themselves a recipient of an inheritance, a personal injury award, or recipient of a trust requiring compulsory distribution of income and/or principal, they would often find themselves shocked to experience the loss of public benefits until the inheritance or assets were consumed or the trust spent down adequately to regualify them for public benefits.
 However, in 1993, as part of the Omnibus Budget Reconciliation Act, Congress amended Title 42 of the United States Code (Social Security provisions), creating a more or less "safe harbor" for individuals finding themselves suddenly disqualified due to their "unfortunate" status as a beneficiary or the recipient of inherited property.
-In the OBRA provisions, Congress set forth certain types of special needs trusts which someone on behalf of and acting for the individual, could create, thus preserving public benefits which otherwise would be lost.
+In the OBRA provisions, Congress set forth certain types of special needs trusts which the disabled individual, or someone on behalf of and acting for the individual, could create, thus preserving public benefits which otherwise would be lost.
 This has become a remarkable tool to protect disabled clients who have found themselves the recipient of property from parents or other persons who are unaware of the relationship between inheritance and access to public benefits.

-These trusts are sometimes called "disability trusts," or "Medicaid Pay-Back Trusts," and are found in Section 42, United States Code, \$1396(p)(d)(4)(A) and (C).
+These trusts are sometimes called "disability trusts," or "Medicaid Pay-Back Trusts," or "First-Party Special Needs Trusts" and are found in Section 42, United States Code, \$1396(p)(d)(4)(A) and (C).
 For lack of a creative title, these types of "self-settled" or "first party" trusts are established using the beneficiary's own assets and are often called by the section of the statute under which they are described, i.e., a "d(4)(A)" trust.
-In this circumstance, a trust is created on behalf of the individual, and the language thereof is typically often associated with the language in a supplemental needs trust created by a parent using the parent's resources.
-However, the "fly in the ointment" is that upon the death of the disabled person, the balance in the trust must be paid to the state or states that provided public benefits, up to the amount expended on his or her behalf.
-Thus, the term "Medicaid Pay-Back Trust."
+In this circumstance, a trust is created by or on behalf of the individual and the language thereof is typically often associated with the language in a supplemental needs trust created by a parent using the parent's resources.

+However, the "fly in the ointment" is that upon the death of the disabled person, the balance in the trust must be paid to the state or states that provided public benefits, up to the amount expended on behalf of the disabled person from the date on which the trust was established.
+Hence, the term "Medicaid Pay-Back Trust."
 Thereafter, any remaining balance may be paid to other beneficiaries designated in the trust document.